AsutoSSH/Operator-Fill/README.md

 You can Fill it or leave it as it is.

-If you wish to Fill it it only accepts ')'.
+If you wish to Fill it, it only accepts ')'.

 We filled this blank in Example 3 but we left it alone in all other examples.